Dr. Kim Burns

 consultant in higher education admin typing

-An Insightful Career Reflection Resource Today’s tool is the Career Wheel.
+Today’s tool is the Career Wheel.
 Similar to the Wheel of Life, it encourages reflection on different aspects of your career and asks you to assign a satisfaction score.
-The wheel addresses mission & purpose, sense of belonging, physical environment, autonomy, salary & benefits, professional growth, commute and opportunity to […]
+The wheel addresses mission & purpose, sense of belonging, physical environment, autonomy, salary & benefits, professional growth, commute and opportunity to use skills and strengths.
+These […]

 Celebrating International Coaching Week with Coaching Tools: The Wheel of Life